rclone/rclone/docs/content/docs.md

 PUT/GET/POST/etc and its response.
 For FTP/SFTP it is a round trip transaction over TCP.

-For example to limit rclone to 10 transactions per second use `--tpslimit 10`, or to 1 transaction every 2 seconds use `--tpslimit 0.5`.
+For example, to limit rclone to 10 transactions per second use `--tpslimit 10`, or to 1 transaction every 2 seconds use `--tpslimit 0.5`.